nicreichelt/100-days-of-code/log.md

     * My personal branch for the JS 30 Challenge can be found on my [Github](https://github.com/nicreichelt/30-days-of-js)
 3. **LEARNING**: [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)

+### Day 24: December 10, 2019
+**Today's Progress**: Meal Plan App

+### Day 23: December 9, 2019
+**Today's Progress**: Meal Plan App

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+Updated the popup/modal transition so is smoother (setTimout was used to delay the addition of the 'show' class until after the element is appended to the body)

+Update meal plan logic finalized and working as intended.

+### Day 22: December 8, 2019
+**Today's Progress**: Meal Plan App

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+I started adding the 'update meal plan' logic.
+It is being added with the 'add new' option and a flag determines if it is a new meal plan item or updating an existing one.

 ### Day 21: December 7, 2019
 **Today's Progress**: Meal Plan App